williamdemeo/math215-spring2017/README.md

 on the shelves of the library.
 Of course, it's easier to follow along with the class if you have a copy of the same book that the instructor is using.

-For your reference, here are links to the MyMathLabs for this class:

-TODO: insert links

 Exams
 -----